Papers Session In-person November Annual Meeting 2025

 In appreciation of the author’s cosmotheomaterial account of the secular, this response turns to the recent techno-industrial recreation of human efforts in space.
 How might we understand the increasingly entrepreneurial storming of the “dissolved” heavens?
 As self-professed saviors design extra-terrestrial colonies built from lunar and asteroidal mines, are we witnessing an extension, transformation, or reversal of the secular-etractive paradigm?
 What do we make of the abandonment of heaven for Earth as the techno-prophets abandon Earth for the heavens?

-In The States of the Earth: An Ecological and Racial History of Secularization, Mohamed Amer Meziane contends that “Secularization is not the decline of religion but the birth of a new climatic order” (xiv).
-Using Sylvia Wynter, I trace how antiblackness and antiblack ecologies are precursors to processes of secularization as well as that which organizes not a “new climatic order,” but an enduring Christian medieval geographic order that blackens the weather (Sharpe, 2016) to denigrate black people and black spaces.
-As such, the blackening of climates unveils the “energic” function of black fungibility (Hartman, 1997) in which blackness is an open state of energy which can be converted from one form of energy to another (Lethabo King, 2019).
-Black energic fungibility subjects black bodies to forms of extraction (Williams, 1995) but also reveals other possibilities for the articulation of black life to transform itself and maneuver through and beyond what Meziane calls “states of the earth.” -cont-
+In The States of the Earth, Mohamed Amer Meziane contends that “Secularization is not the decline of religion but the birth of a new climatic order” (xiv).
+Using Sylvia Wynter, I trace how antiblackness is a precursor to processes of secularization as well as that which organizes not a “new climatic order,” but an enduring Christian medieval geographic order that renders black spaces climatic to extract from the earth.
+Weathering black spaces unveils the “energic” function of black fungibility (Hartman 1997) in which blackness functions as an open state of energy which can be converted from one form to another (Lethabo King 2019).
+Black energic fungibility subjects black bodies to forms of extraction (Williams 1995) but also reveals possibilities for black life to transform and maneuver beyond “states of the earth.”
+Attention to the construction of blackness reveals a different story and emphasis on secularization, imperiality, energy extraction, and climate.

 Meziane’s magisterial The States of the Earth ends with a somewhat mysterious subterranean provocation.
 “This work,” the final sentences read, “…calls for another…work that doubles its lines by its subterranean presence, a presence irreducible to that of the fossil states of the earth.”
 If the Secularocene and the “sacrifice of heaven” “overturn[ed] the earth” through the colonial dissemination of empire, as Meziane insists, then what was exposed when the earth was turned over?
 While drill bits penetrate the depths of the earth to fuel modernity, no one has traveled to these realms of intense pressure and temperature.
 If the heavens were “sacrificed” as a realm of divine difference, becoming instead a material realm that mortals could investigate and (eventually) travel to, then the same sacrifice has yet to occur for the realms below the earth.
 Even as speculation on the heavens continues to bring science close to religion, as Mary-Jane Rubenstein has suggested, speculation on the realms below the earth has received no comparable scientific/religious rituals. -cont-